Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Requires: Basic or Pro plan.
 The field is not visible on Free.

-Example: If you set this to 30, CertLister emails recipients 30 days before their certificate expires — giving them a full month's notice to renew.
+Example: If you set this to 30, CertLister emails recipients 30 days before their credential expires — giving them a full month's notice to renew.

-In addition to the automated recipient emails, CertLister sends a weekly summary to organization admins and managers showing all certificates expiring in the next 30 days.
+In addition to the automated recipient emails, CertLister sends a weekly summary to organization admins and managers showing all credentials expiring in the next 30 days.

 Email sent every Monday at 9 AM UTC.

-Subject: N certificates expiring soon — [Your Organization]
+Subject: N credentials expiring soon — [Your Organization]

-Content: A table of certificates expiring within 30 days — recipient name, certificate title, expiry date, and days remaining.
+Content: A table of credentials expiring within 30 days — recipient name, credential title, expiry date, and days remaining.

 Enabling the Weekly Digest